 To apply, please submit a resume, cover letter describing research accomplishments, and contact information for three references to email@example.com.

 Applicants should have a Ph.D. degree in a related field (e.g. Neuroscience, Biology, Biophysics, Biopsychology, or Bioengineering), demonstrated skill in electrophysiology, and evidence of productivity.
 Ability to work independently and as a member of a team is expected.
 Strong writing and communication skills are essential.

 UMass Amherst is committed to a policy of equal opportunity without regard to race, color, religion, gender, gender identity or expression, age, sexual orientation, national origin, ancestry, disability, military status, or genetic information in employment, admission to and participation in academic programs, activities, and services, and the selection of vendors who provide services or products to the University.
 To fulfill that policy, UMass Amherst is further committed to a program of affirmative action to eliminate or mitigate artificial barriers and to increase opportunities for the recruitment and advancement of qualified minorities, women, persons with disabilities, and covered veterans.
 It is the policy of the UMass Amherst to comply with the applicable federal and state statutes, rules, and regulations concerning equal opportunity and affirmative action.

 Additional Salary Information: Benefits included.

 About University of Massachusetts- Amherst

-The Pallas Lab is moving to the University of Massachusetts, and we are hiring.
+The Pallas Lab has moved to the University of Massachusetts, and we are hiring.
 Our research is aimed at understanding the cellular and molecular mechanisms underlying development and plasticity of sensory pathways in the brain.